danielsunjin/Daniel-REU-Project-Files/README.md

 For this project, we aquired structural MRI images and multi-echo resting state functional MRI images of mice brains.
 These images were aquired on a 7T Bruker 70/20 with a volume RF coil and a 4 channel surface receiver array.
 We used a T2* EPI protocol with 3 echoes beginning at TE=5 ms and spaced 14.315 ms apart, TR=2252 ms, flip angle=60 degrees, over a field of view of 19.2 x 15 x 9.6 mm, matrix=64 x 50 x 32, and reconstructed at 300 um isotropic resolution.
 We acquired 600 volumes in 17 minutes.

 The images aquired on the Bruker must first be converted to NIfTIs.
-We are interested in the T1 RARE images (structural images) and T2S EPI images (BOLD images) of the mice, so I extract these images from the mice and organize the files in the BIDS format like so:
+These NIfTI files are in the `BRUKER` directory in `Documents` in my local computer.
+We are interested in the T1 RARE images (structural images) and T2S EPI images (BOLD images) of the mice, so I first extract these images from the mice and organize the files in the BIDS format, which looks something like this:

 ```
 BRUKER_data_reoriented